Wolfram70/MNIST-Classifier/README.md

-# Perceptron-Classifier
+# MNIST-Classifier
-This is a simple perceptron neural network to classify the MNIST handwritten numbers database using a subset of the MNIST training database in jpg format.
+This is a simple neural network to classify the MNIST handwritten numbers database using a subset of the MNIST training database in jpg format.
 (5000 images)

 This neural netowrk uses the softmax activation function for the output neurons and the log-likelihood cost function.
 It also uses stochastic gradient descent with linear reduction in learning rate and L2 regularization.